 RICARDO MONTALBAN THEATRE (WILKES BROTHERS VINE STREET THEATRE)

 The Ricardo Montalban Theatre was designed by Myron Hunt and built in 1926.
 It opened in 1927 as The Wilkes Brothers Vine Street Theatre.
 It was converted into a cinema in the 1930s by Howard Hughes who sold it in 1935 to the Columbia Broadcasting System (CBS).
 It became a playhouse again in the 1950s — the Huntington Hartford Theatre.
-It was later purchased by UCLA and, most recently, the Ricardo Montalbán Foundation, who gave it its current moniker.
+It was later purchased by UCLA and, most recently, the Ricardo Montalbán Foundation, which gave it its current moniker.

 ABC WEST COAST